HorizenOfficial/zendoo-cctp-lib/README.md

 BatchVerify(tuple<Keys>) --> bool True/False if batch verification works correctly ON THE VALUES CORRESPONDING ON SPECIFIED KEYS ONLY or not.
 In case of failure some diagnostic may be retrieved via <TO BE CONFIRMED>

 ```

+## Open points
+* Establish the layout for CertificateProofInputsStruct and CswProofInputsStruct.
+Maybe they do not even exist and we will pass each proof input as parameter, similarly to what we did for scTxCommitmentTree
+* Establish which layer will be responsible of mapping CertificateProofInputsStruct and CswProofInputsStruct to field elements
+* Handle edge cases like calls to BatchVerify() without loaded data or re-insertions of data